itsitushar/itsitushar/README.md

 # Welcome to my home page!

-## I am a student at National Institute of Technology, Hamirpur.
-### I am studying Computer Science and Engineering.
+## I work at Falabella India as Data and MLE Intern